Last Updated on May 31, 2022 by Thinkster

 In addition to placement tests, summer is also a great time to boost up on skills that your child typically has difficulty with during the school year.

-Test-taking, study skills, and time management are all areas that your child may have more difficult as they grow older.
+Test-taking, study skills, and time management are all areas that your child may have more difficulty as they grow older.
 This is because classroom expectations increase and, with it, your child’s workload!

 Use the time during summer to improve skills that help your child organize their time and studying techniques.